-MutualOne Bank will be closed on Monday, May 25, 2015, in observance of Memorial Day.
-Have a happy and safe holiday.
+MutualOne Bank will be closed on Saturday, July 4th, 2015, in observance of Independence Day.
+Have a happy and safe holiday!

 As you may have heard, Home Depot is investigating the theft of credit and debit card data from its payment systems.
 We have been informed that there is potential risk for transactions completed at Home Depot stores between April 11 and September 7, 2014.
 This announcement is yet another example of why it’s always important to monitor your accounts.

 Where can I learn more about the breach and Home Depot’s response?

 Home Depot released a preliminary announcement that it is working with law enforcement to investigate the breach.
 Check the Home Depot media center for updates.

 How can I find out if my card was affected?

 At this time, there is no need for customers to call us.
 We will receive a list of potentially compromised cards and we will contact you.